 Special markings on certain products

-The CBP also specifies the marking method on certain products including the followings:
+The CBP specifies the marking method for certain products, including the following:

 - Knives and forks

 - Scientific and lab instruments

 In this case, companies should use one of the following marking methods: